tarans65/ctfchallenge/README.md

    - Rename the file extension from .pdf to .zip
    - Open the .zip file using WINRAR
    - Extract DO_NOT_OPEN.exe --> Alt V
-   - Flag will be revealed
+   - The flag will be revealed

 Flag: dfend{judg3_0v3rru13d}